 There are a lot of strange things that you didn’t know you needed knowledge about before you purchased your first car.

-How to take care of your car’s engine oil is some of the most important knowledge to have to make sure that your car is in good shape and to reduce the risks of expensive repair costs.
+Taking care of your car’s engine oil is some of the most important knowledge to have to make sure that your car is in good shape and reduces the risks of expensive repair costs.

 It is fairly easy to check the engine oil level within short intervals.

-Should you check your oil hot or cold?
+Should you check the engine oil level hot or cold?

 Synthetic oil has a higher rate of expansion and contraction with temperature changes.
 These blends will be much tighter when cold and could expand even more than expected when hot.